Period Spaces for Hodge Structures in Equal Characteristic

 As a consequence the Tate module of this local shtuka over $X$ defines a local system $\CV$ of $\BF_q\dpl z\dpr$-vector spaces on $X^\rig$ which descends to $\CH^a$.
 For any geometric base point $\bar x$ of $\CH^a$ with underlying $L$-rational point $x$ this local system even gives rise to a representation of the \'etale fundamental group $\pi_1^\et(\CH^a,\bar x)$

-such that the composition with $\Gal(L^\sep/L)=\pi_1^\et(x,\bar x)\to\pi_1^\et(\CH^a,\bar x)$ yields the Galois representation $\rho_{M_x}$ associated to the local shtuka $M_x$ at $x$ from above.
-This situation is analogous to a conjecture of Rapoport-Zink~\cite[p.\ 29]{RZ}.
-Namely, to a reductive algebraic group $G$ over $\BQ_p$ and fixed numerical invariants Rapoport-Zink consider the period space $\CF^{wa}$ of weakly admissible filtered isocrystals.
-They conjecture the existence of a morphism $\CF'\to\CF^{wa}$ of rigid analytic spaces which is \'etale and bijective on classical rigid analytic points, and of a local system of $\BQ_p$-vector spaces on $\CF'$ which for any geometric base point $\bar x$ of $\CF'$ with underlying $K$-rational point $x$ induces a representation of the \'etale fundamental group $\rho:\pi_1^\et(\CF',\bar x)\to G$ such that the composition of $\rho$ with $\Gal(K^\sep/K)=\pi_1^\et(x,\bar x)\to\pi_1^\et(\CF',\bar x)$ yields the $\Gal(K^\sep/K)$-representation associated by Fontaine's inverse functor to the filtered isocrystal corresponding to $x$.
+such that the composition with $\Gal(L^\sep/L)=\pi_1^\et(x,\bar x)\to\pi_1^\et(\CH^a,\bar x)$ yields the Galois representation $\rho_{M_x}$ associated with the local shtuka $M_x$ at $x$ from above.
+This situation is analogous to a conjecture of Rapoport and Zink~\cite[p.\ 29]{RZ}, \cite[p.\ 429]{Rapoport94}.
+Namely, to a reductive algebraic group $G$ over $\BQ_p$ and fixed numerical invariants Rapoport and Zink consider the period space $\CF^{wa}$ of weakly admissible filtered isocrystals.
+They conjecture the existence of a morphism $\CF'\to\CF^{wa}$ of rigid analytic spaces which is \'etale and bijective on classical rigid analytic points, and of a ``universal local system'' of $\BQ_p$-vector spaces on $\CF'$ which for any geometric base point $\bar x$ of $\CF'$ with underlying $K$-rational point $x$ induces a representation of the \'etale fundamental group $\rho:\pi_1^\et(\CF',\bar x)\to G$ such that the composition of $\rho$ with $\Gal(K^\sep/K)=\pi_1^\et(x,\bar x)\to\pi_1^\et(\CF',\bar x)$ yields the $\Gal(K^\sep/K)$-representation associated by Fontaine's inverse functor with the filtered isocrystal corresponding to $x$.
+Inspired by the results in the present article a proof for Rapoport's and Zink's conjecture in the case of Hodge-Tate weights $0$ and $1$ was given in Faltings~\cite{Faltings07} and Hartl~\cite{HartlCR-RZ,HartlRZ}.